- Fidelity's rule of thumb: Aim to save at least 1x your salary by 30, 3x by 40, 6x by 50, 8x by 60, and 10x by 67.

 Of course, you can't always choose when you retire—health and job availability may be out of your control.
 But one thing is clear: Working longer will make it easier to reach your savings goals.

 2. How you want to live in retirement

 In other words, do you expect your expenses to go down when you retire?
 We call that a below average lifestyle.
-Or will you spend as much as you do now—or more?
+Or will you spend as much as you do now?
 That's average.
 If you expect your expenses will be more than they are now, that's above average.

-Let's look at some hypothetical examples (see graphic above, right).
-Joe is planning to pay off his mortgage and expects his expenses to be a lot less in retirement.
-He is a homebody.
-He expects that he will live the same way when he is in retirement.
+Let's look at some hypothetical investors who are planning to retire at 67.
+Joe is planning to downsize and live frugally in retirement, so he expects his expenses to be lower.
 His savings factor might be closer to 8x than 10x.
 Elizabeth is planning to retire at age 67 and her goal is to maintain her lifestyle in retirement, so her savings factor is 10x.
-Sean works long hours and has four children to raise and educate.
-He wants to do what he wants, when he wants, in retirement, including travel a lot.
-It makes sense for him to aim to save more.
+Sean sees retirement as an opportunity to travel extensively, so it may make sense for him to save more and plan for a higher level of retirement spending.
 His savings factor is 12x at age 67.

-Knowing your savings factors can give you a baseline savings goal and milestones along the way to see how you are doing.
-How to get there is another piece of the puzzle.
+What if you're behind?
 If you're under age 40, the simple answer is to save more and invest for growth through a diversified investment mix.
 Of course, stocks come with more ups and downs than bonds or cash, so you need to be comfortable with those risks.
 If you're over 40, the answer may be a combination of increased savings, reduced spending, and working longer, if possible.
-Read Viewpoints: "The three A's of successful savings."